maziac/DeZog/documentation/Usage.md

 Other assemblers:
-I haven't tested other assemblers but if your assembler is able to generate a list file you should be able to use z80-debug.
+I haven't tested other assemblers but if your assembler is able to generate a list file you should be able to use DeZog.
 Most probably the source-file-feature will not work as this uses the special syntax of the Savannah-z80asm, z88dk or sjasmplus but you should be able to step through the list file at least during debugging.
-The required format for z80-debug is that
+The required format for DeZog is that
 - each line starts with the address
 - labels are terminated by an ':' and
 - constants look like: 'some_constant: EQU value'